Aryainguz/func-utils/README.md

 ---

+### `createSingleton` Utility

+Implements the Singleton Pattern, ensuring that a class or object is instantiated only once throughout the application's lifecycle.
+This is useful for managing resources such as database connections or configuration objects.

+#### Features:

+- Guarantees a single instance.
+- Useful for shared resources across the application.
+- Can be applied to any class.

+---

 ## Description

 These utilities help manage function executions efficiently, improve system resilience, and handle failures gracefully. **Debouncing** waits for a period of inactivity before executing a function, **Throttling** ensures that a function is only executed at regular intervals, **Circuit Breakers** prevent cascading failures, **Rate Limiting** controls request rates, **Logging** helps debug, and **Saga Pattern** ensures reliable distributed transactions.